vision4j/vision4j-collection/README.md

 | ![alt text](img/lion.resized.jpg) | lion

-Not what you were looking for?
+Classification is not the problem you were looking for?
 Go back to [table of contents](#table-of-contents)

+*How do we measure how good a model is?*

+By a given dataset, find the number of correctly classified examples and divide them to the total number of examples in the dataset (classification accuracy).

-Implementations available for this problem:
+Implementations available for the classification problem:

 #### Pretrained VGG16 on ImageNet using DeepLearning4j